finotes/finotes.github.io/_posts/2018-02-28-symbolicating-stack.md

 If you’re not using Bitcode, you can find the dSYM files on the machine used to build the app.
 First you should check that the dSYM gets generated during building,
-- You cn check for the same in "Debug Information Format" option in build settings in Xcode.
+- You can check for the same in "Debug Information Format" option in build settings in Xcode.

 The location of the generated dSYM varies depending on how the app is built:
 - If you have archived your app, you can explore the package contents of the xcarchive file and will find the dSYMs in there.